rutsmata/SoftUni-Cubicle-2023/README.md

 ----
 create folder user within views - it will have the views for login, register.
 Copy new html nav records into main.hbs Create file userController
+Upon post request - we derive the data from the body; in the create.hbs file - action could be removed if data will be returned to the same address, or write the exact end point for return.
+Method should be POST.
+Then we should redirect the page
+Create User.js file and prepare model for it - in order to store the user credentials in the db Create userManager.js where the business logic shall be